uros76/Controllino-with-Homeassistant/cloning.md

 - Once the restore is done, shutdown live linux and put SD card to your controllino hotspot

+Next steps need to follow after you flash the image, with windows or linux.

 - Turn on your hotspot and let it work 10mins during first boot.
-This is important, do not open dashboard or do anything with hotspot during this time
+THIS IS IMPORTANT, do not open dashboard or do anything with hotspot during this time

 - Open hotspot dashboard and use temporary password `controllino22`.
 You need to change the password once logged in